HubTou/PyLists4C/DOC.md

 ```C
 extern long listIndex(LIST* pList, void* pValue, ETYPE type, size_t size);
 ```
-Or returns -1 is the element is not found.
+Or returns -1 if the element is not found.

 Example use:
 ```C